News

 Naru Intelligence is a start-up focused on artificial intelligence applications for medicine.
 We have developed a system called Step that provides productive information about cancer patients' risk of developing complications and adverse effects with their treatments.
 In this way, healthcare professionals can provide more effective and personalised care to their patients.

-Step has its own artificial intelligence technology based on mathematical algorithms that automatically analyse the data of all patients.
-It does this by comparing all the data, finding common patterns between patients who have had similar complications.
-The system learns from all patients, so the more patients who participate in the system, the more patients we can help in the future.
-In the first instance, we want to avoid hospitalisations, but in the medium to long term we will focus on any adverse effects of the patient.
+Step has its own artificial intelligence technology based on mathematical algorithms that automatically analyze the data of all patients.
+To do this, they compare all the data with each other, finding common patterns among those patients who have had similar complications.
+The system learns from all patients, so the more patients that participate in the system, the more patients we will be able to help in the future.
+In the first instance, we want to avoid hospitalizations, but in the medium to long term deadline we will focus on any adverse effects of the patient.